Road Cycling Cheddar, the gorge & beyond

 A pleasant route leading along the spine of the Isle of Wedmore with panoramic views.

-The flat route from Cheddar leads up and over the Isle of Wedmore and then decends to the levels.
-It's a flat route route passing through Mark which leads to Sweet's Tea Rooms conveniently situated at the half way point.
+The flat route from Cheddar leads up and over the Isle of Wedmore and then descends to the levels.
+It's a flat route passing through Mark which leads to Sweet's Tea Rooms conveniently situated at the half way point.
 The route ascends to the A371 at Easton and a short section of this busy road - you can avoid this by turning left on the B3139 and returning via Wedmore.

 Follow the Strawberry Line towards Sandford before turning off to follow gradually ascending lanes to Shipham.
 A short steep climb is followed by a descent and left turn into Long Bottom.
 This gradual climb finished with a steep section before leveling off on the Mendip plateau.
 An undulating route passes through Charterhouse before the final descent of Cheddar Gorge.